github/docs/content/apps/oauth-apps/using-oauth-apps/authorizing-oauth-apps.md

 {% ifversion fpt or ghec %}

-{% tip %}
+> [!TIP]

-**Tip:** You must [verify your email address](/account-and-profile/setting-up-and-managing-your-personal-account-on-github/managing-email-preferences/verifying-your-email-address) before you can authorize an {% data variables.product.prodname_oauth_app %}.
+> You must [verify your email address](/account-and-profile/setting-up-and-managing-your-personal-account-on-github/managing-email-preferences/verifying-your-email-address) before you can authorize an {% data variables.product.prodname_oauth_app %}.

-{% endtip %}

 {% endif %}